 Eating healthily is the best way to keep your hair strong.
 Biotin, vitamin B-5, and vitamin E all promote hair health.
 Add more avocado to your diet or swap your cooking oil with avocado oil to reap the benefits.

 From the outside, avocado oil can benefit your hair, as well.
 Treating your hair with avocado can moisturize, repair, and strengthen your hair.
-A 2015 International Journal of Trichology study found that minerals like those in avocado oil can help seal cuticle cells, which can prevent hair from breaking.

 You can also massage a nickel-size amount of avocado oil onto your scalp.
 Avocado oil will help stimulate blood flow and unclog blocked follicles.
 These effects may help fight hair loss.